Teenager (Jung Joon-young EP): Singles

-내가 나에게(To Me) is an alternative rock song which is added the mood of trendy style of music along with brass instruments, sound effects, and rap.
-It has the message that It's better to pursue the dream instead of following the money through the lyrics such as “ Why change your own color / why chase your green dollar.”
+"To Me" (내가 나에게) is an alternative rock song which is added the mood of trendy style of music along with brass instruments, sound effects, and rap.
+It has the message that it is better to pursue one's dream instead of following money through lyrics such as "Why change your own color / why chase your green dollar".
 It has attempted rap rock approach with a fast, rhythmic beat and he has used a megaphone to emphasize the chorus line during his live performance on the stages.

-The lead single TEENAGER beautifully combines alternative rock music and string arrangements.
-Conceptually based on the fictional Lost Boys adage of never wanting to grow up, this song is all about trying to recapture one's youth through rock and roll.
-He stated that he had the most fun with the work evocative of his own teenage years while he was creating this song and he made efforts on completing it perfectly.
+The lead single "Teenager" combines alternative rock music and string arrangements.
+Conceptually based on the fictional Lost Boys adage of never wanting to grow up, the song is about trying to recapture one's youth through rock and roll.
+Jung stated that he had the most fun with the work evocative of his own teenage years while he was creating it.

-이빨(Lip Service) embodies the originality of alternative rock and highlights each musical instrument's color.
-It expresses the displeasure about flattery and hypocrisy and tells a message that people those who lie finally can get hurt back by their own words.
+"Lip Service" (이빨) embodies the originality of alternative rock and highlights each musical instrument's color.
+It expresses displeasure about flattery and hypocrisy and tells a message that people those who lie can get hurt by their own words.

-친구(Friends)is the hardest rock song among six tracks in this album.
-It is focused on the sounds of musical instruments including electric guitar and especially concentrated on the arrangement and composition to make a clean finish.
-Lyrically, it describes longing for his friends in other countries far apart from him.
+"Friends" (친구) is the hardest rock song among the six tracks.
+It is focused on the sounds of musical instruments including electric guitar.
+Lyrically, it describes longing for his friends in other countries.
 It took him only thirty minutes to compose this single after he had met his friends again in the Philippines.

-Hold On is characterized by natural sounds of musical instruments.
+"Hold On" is characterized by natural sounds of musical instruments.
 It represents his wish that somebody holds on to him and comforts him when he feels lonely.
 He confesses that when he is contented and on the spotlight, on the other hand he feels depressed and alone.

-돛단배Sailboat is focused on the sound of piano and string arrangement whereas other tracks are concerned with guitar solo.
-He mentioned that Sailboat is his favorite song among all tracks in this album just like 아는번호(Missed Call) in his 1st Mini Album.
-So this song delivers quite similar mood like in 아는번호(Missed Call), which is his favorite taste.
-This song was inspired by the scene of the river during his trip in Paris and it describes the tears as the river that flows continually to the sea for the expression of deep sorrow.
+"Sailboat" (돛단배) is focused on the sound of piano and string arrangement whereas other tracks are concerned with guitar solo.
+He mentioned that "Sailboat" is his favorite song among the tracks on the album just like "Missed Call" on 1st Mini Album.
+This song was inspired by the scene of the river during his trip to Paris and it compares tears flowing into the water as an expression of deep sorrow.